I’m fresh off the road from fascinating customer/media/analyst Big Data roundtables in San Francisco, NY and London, and two themes resounded:

 Don’t get me wrong, I’m not bashing Hadoop.
 It’s a foregone conclusion that legacy stacks simply cannot scale to accommodate IOT data volumes, and even if they could scale architecturally, no one could afford the 7- or 8-figure checks you’d have to write to get there.
 Meanwhile the Hadoop ecosystem gets richer every day.
 In his write-up of the London roundtable, V3’s Dan Robinson quoted me saying, “MapReduce is not just dragging us back to how things in IT were in the 1980s, it’s dragging us back to like it was in the 1950s.”
 Every LOB or analytics or query request is choke-pointed via a tiny stratum of highly skilled specialists, and every query, business or analytics request must route through them, just as in the bad old mainframe days.

-Time for Hadoop to grow up.
+Time for Hadoop analytics to grow up.
 We’ve invested tens of millions of dollars and hundreds of man-years to industrialize Hadoop, and we do it through the Actian Analytics Platform™.
-We’re delivering breakthrough design-time productivity with visual tooling to design end-to-end data analytics that execute natively on Hadoop – no need to write a single line of MapReduce.
+We’re delivering breakthrough design-time productivity with visual tooling to design end-to-end big data analytics that execute natively on Hadoop – no need to write a single line of MapReduce.

 YARN is arguably the most exciting Hadoop breakthrough of our time.
-Just as Google leaped forward with next-gen computational frameworks like Pregel, Dremel and Spanner, it’s time for the rest of us to leapfrog MapReduce with YARN-certified computational frameworks that take their rightful place as first-class citizens in Hadoop.
+Just as Google leaped forward with next-gen computational frameworks like Pregel, Dremel and Spanner, it’s time for the rest of us to leapfrog MapReduce with YARN-certified computational frameworks that take their rightful place as first-class citizens in Hadoop acceleration.
 Actian’s contribution, DataFlow, delivers huge performance boosts while delivering rich big data functionality.
 And our joint reference architecture with Hortonworks makes it easy to get started.

 The result: astounding business transformation based on data-driven insights.